SamuelSwartzberg/flashcardifying_text_temp/math/algebra/expressions-terms.md

 ###### parabolae

-The parabola's vertex is the point at which it intersects its axis of symmetry.
+⟮＿The parabola＿⟯'s »⟮vertex⟯« is ⟮the point at which it intersects its axis of symmetry⟯.

-The graphing form (my term) of a quadratic equation is y=a(x-h)⎴2⎴+k, where the vertex is the point (h, k).
+»⟮The graphing form⟯« (my term) of ⟮＿a quadratic equation＿⟯ is f(x)=⟮a(x-⟯⟮h)⎴2⎴+k⟯, where ⟮＿the vertex＿⟯ is ⟮the point (h, k)⟯.
-In the graphing form, if a is positive/negative, the parabola opens upwards/downwards.
+In ⟮＿the graphing form＿⟯, if ⟮a⟯ is ⟮positive/negative⟯, the parabola ⟮opens upwards/downwards⟯.
-What I call graphing form is confusingly often called standard form
+What I call ⟮＿graphing form＿⟯ is confusingly often called ⟮standard form⟯

 ###### solving

 ####### quadratic formula

-The quadratic formula is the formula that produces the zeroes for a quadratic cartesian equation.
+»⟮The quadratic formula⟯« is the formula that produces the zeroes for a quadratic cartesian equation.
 The quadratic formula is x = (-b ± sqrt(b⎴2⎴4ac))/2a

 ####### factor form